Nishant-Joshi-Bose/Product-Docker/README.md

 $ ./scripts/putlpm <path-to-lpm-ipk> # Install a specific LPM ipk
 ```

+Please Note: Check your current LPM version using the vr command on LPM TAP.
+If LPM version is
-Please Note: If your Eddie HW has a old LPM image, please install the LPM ipk twice following the above steps.
+older than 0.0.4.1163, please install the LPM ipk twice following the above steps.
-This is required because, the old LPM image doesn't support updating the PSoC and Animation database.
-The first time ipk install will update to the new LPM image and the second time ipk install will update
-the PSoC and the animation database binary.
-For subsequent new LPM ipk installs, just installing the ipk
-once should be sufficient.
+For subsequent new LPM ipk installs, just installing the ipk once should be sufficient.

 ### More...